alphagov/content-store/doc/content_item_fields.md

 ISO 8601 formatted timestamp.
 Present in retrieving and notifying contexts.

-Note: This field is set by the content store whenever a item is created or modified in it.
+This field is not sent from the publishing-api.
+It is set with the current time by the content-store whenever an item is created or modified in it.
+This means that in the context of the draft content-store this field will reflect the time the publishing-api receives a `put_content` or `patch_links` request.
+In the context of the live content-store it will reflect the time the publishing-api receives a `publish` request, or even a `publish` request for a dependent content item.

-It contains the timestamp at which the content was last modified in any way.
+Content items may be updated for reasons other than a change to the wording.
+A technical/housekeeping reason may require content items to be republished, which would result in this field being updated.

-This is suitable to be used for update versioning.
+When using this field in a frontend to represent when a page was updated, consider whether `public_updated_at` or `last_edited_at` would better suit your needs.

 ## `publishing_app`